The Method

 Assessment & Orientation

-Understanding the specific inner terrain of your leadership, team, and culture.
-Where are the limits?
-What is the highest leverage point for change?
+Understand the nature of the work and the specific inner terrain of your leadership, team, and culture.
+What is your vision for the culture?
+What is the change you want to see?

 Knowledge Transmission

-Building the conceptual framework that makes sense of what is being experienced.
-Leaders need to understand what is happening before they can change it.
+Build the conceptual framework that makes sense of what is being experienced.
+Leaders need to understand what is happening and why.
+This requires developing new organs of perception.

 Technique Development

-Working directly with the inner terrain through structured coaching, team sessions, and practical exercises designed for your specific context.
+Work directly with the inner terrain through structured coaching, team training, and practices and methods designed for your specific context.

-Building the right exercises into daily operations so that development becomes a living capacity rather than a one-time event.
-This is where the change becomes permanent.
+Build the right practices into daily operations so that development becomes a living capacity rather than a one-time event.
+This is where the change becomes permanent and dynamic.